Aleksei-Rozhkou/rsschool-cv/cv.md

 LLC " Eurostyle Company"
 Sales consultant
-Meeting of buyers, consultations on goods and services, in particular tinting of paints and measurements of windows Key skills
+Meeting of buyers, consultations on goods and services, in particular tinting of paints and measurements of windows

+ ###Key skills
 Responsibility
 Experience in the field of procurement for 9 years, before that, administration and management in the field of restaurant business.
 A confident PC user, working with 1C and many other programs and resources.

-Driving experience
+-sDriving experience
 There is a private car
 Rights of category A, B